 Please note: We do not accept walk-in appointments.
 All appointments must be booked through our lab booking form.
 More information can be found on our Book the Lab for Testing section.

 The following software is installed on a variety of laptop and desktop computers in the User Research Center:

 - Morae Recorder, Observer, and Manager for usability testing (Windows)

-- Silverback for recording basic usability tests (Mac)
+- Silverback for usability testing (Mac)

 - JAWS for screen reading testing (Windows)

-- Tobii Studio for eye-tracking
+- Tobii Studio and Tobii Pro Lab for eye-tracking

 - Camtasia for creating video tutorials